 Let’s talk a little history.

-The history of the 505™ jeans goes hand in hand with counterculture.
-They are the infamous star on the front cover of the Rolling Stones’ Sticky Fingers album and played a part in the beginning of punk rock by being worn by all four of the Ramones in
+The 505™’s history goes hand in hand with counterculture.
+It’s the infamous star on the front cover of the Rolling Stones’ Sticky Fingers album and plays a part in the beginning of punk rock by being worn by all four of the Ramones

-their seminal, eponymous album.
-Ripped jeans, which we take for granted now, were pioneered on 505™ jeans.
-Debbie Harry being the best poster woman.
-I mean just look at her.
-We call her Levi’s® “other”
+in their seminal, eponymous album.
+Ripped jeans, which we take for granted now, were pioneered on 505™’s.

 – JONATHAN CHEUNG, SVP APPAREL DESIGN, LEVI’S®